zeeev/DASVC/README.md

 1. Aligns a genome (query) to a reference genome (target) using LastZ.
 2. Chains the query genome against the target genome using UCSC
 3. Nets the chains.
 This resolves overlapping alignments and inversions.
-4. Chains the query genome, to remove fills.
+4. netToMaf mafToSam samToBam
+5. Sorts the bam by query
+6. Annotates the bam file and chains the query.
-5. Calls Structural variants.
+6. Calls Structural variants.

 # Dependancies (for the full pipeline)